-A five-day trip goes by quickly in NYC.
+A five-day New York City break goes by quickly.
 With so much to do and see, it’s hard not to feel like no matter how much you accomplish, you’re still missing out on a world-class restaurant or a top-notch event.
 Culture Trip brings you a tailored itinerary to make the most of five days in New York City.

 Fabiane’s is a little piece of France in the heart of Williamsburg.
 Choose from their many breakfast and brunch options; if you’re in the mood for something sweet to start off your day, go for the French toast with strawberries or the waffles.
 If you’re more of a savory breakfast type, try the organic eggs with smoked salmon, scallions, and potatoes.
 Almost every item on their menu has a gluten-free counterpart, so there’s something for everyone at this charming Brooklyn-based eatery.

 Your five-day NYC break should definitely include heading on over to Manhattan for some quality shopping in one of the city’s most fashionable neighborhoods.
 SoHo has a surprisingly rich history, with many of its stunning buildings dating back hundreds of years, but it was also something of an unofficial artist colony back in the 1960s and was home to some of the most diverse and creative figures associated with NYC.
 Are you a film buff?
 You may recognize this neighborhood from major Hollywood blockbusters such as Hitch, Ghost, and Spiderman.
 As you stroll down SoHo’s charming cobblestone streets, be on the lookout for historical plaques or celebrity sightings.